-With the failure of the political process, the legal system must be engaged to illuminate a blind spot, and The Police Act is clear on the duties of the police in times of public panic.
-It is high time that the relationship between drug policy and the constitution is clarified, and it is not just you who receives cannabis.
-In in addition to the Minister of Justice and a public prosecutor, the Police Academy and also the Drug Enforcement Committee has received cannabis, and all agencies have an interest in protecting law and order.
-While the Ministry of Justice has overall responsibility for ensuring that the police's use of force is justifiable, the Drug Enforcement Committee is struggling with a mandate that is constitutionally unjustifiable, and the Police Academy cannot show a professional basis for twisting supply and demand into a victim and aggressor context.
+This is why AROD contacts the Minister of Justice, and we expect to see you in court.
+The legal system is the only way to illuminate the blind spot that totalitarian forces want to remain obscure, and as Minister of Justice you have a responsibility to protect the rule of law in times of public panic.
+This can only be done by clarifying the relationship between drug policy and the constitution, and you are not the only one to receive cannabis.
+In addition to a police officer and a public prosecutor, the Police Academy and the Drug Enforcement Committee have also received cannabis, and all players have an interest that law and order is secured.
+While the Ministry of Justice has overall responsibility for ensuring that the police's use of force is justifiable, the Drug Enforcement Committee is struggling with a mandate that is constitutionally indefensible, and the Police Academy cannot show a professional basis for twisting supply and demand into a victim and aggressor context.
 The government's resistance to look at the pros and cons of a regulated market as measured against a criminal market puts thousands of employees in the justice sector in a difficult situation, and a police complaint against AROD offers a way forward.

 For the state prosecution, not least, this is a gift.
-As long as the prosecution will spend 14 weeks in court to argue drug cases, it makes no sense to oppose a few days to control the quality of the legislation - as Henriksbø did the last time - and so we are trying again.
-We want five days in court to show the connection between the drug policy and the arbitrary persecution of earlier times, and we want all recipients of cannabis as witnesses.
+As long as the prosecution will spend 14 weeks in court to argue drug cases, it makes no sense to oppose a few days to control the quality of the legislation - as Henriksbø did the last time - and AROD wants five days in court to show the connection between the drug policy and the arbitrary persecution of earlier times.
 Just a collective denial of responsibility makes it possible to ignore arbitrary persecution in the drug policy, and after the failure of the drug reform legal development is required.
-If we are to avoid Swedish conditions, it will be up to individuals with integrity to stand up against systemic aversion to rights, and we look forward to the court
+If we are to avoid Swedish conditions, it will be up to individuals with integrity to stand up against systemic aversion to rights, and we look forward to legal proceedings.